-- 2.1 For the purposes of this policy, safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 2.2 The school adopts an open and accepting attitude towards children as part of its responsibility for pastoral care.
+- 2.1 For the purposes of this policy, safeguarding and promoting the welfare of children is defined as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes. - 2.2 The school adopts an open and accepting attitude towards children as part of its responsibility for pastoral care.
 Staff encourage children and parents to feel free to talk about any concerns and to see school as a safe place when there are difficulties.
 Children's worries and fears will be taken seriously and children are encouraged to seek help from members of staff.